 We assume the reader has a basic understanding of topological groupoids (see for example \cite{renault1980groupoid, renault2008cartan}).
-Given a topological groupoid $G$, we write $G^{(0)}$ for the unit space of $G$ and $r,s:G \rightarrow G^{(0)}$ for the range and source maps.
+Given a topological groupoid $\G$, we write $\G^{(0)}$ for the unit space of $\G$ and $r,s:\G \rightarrow \G^{(0)}$ for the range and source maps.
 All topological groupoids considered in this paper will be locally compact, Hausdorff, and étale.
 For brevity, we shall refer to this class of groupoids as \emph{étale groupoids} with the other hypotheses implicit.

-For each $x \in G^{(0)}$, the group $G_x^x = \{g \in G: r(g) = s(g) = x\}$ is called the \emph{isotropy subgroup} of $G$ at $x$.
-The groupoid $G$ is said to be \emph{topologically principal} if the set of all $x \in G^{(0)}$ with $G_x^x = \{x\}$ is dense in $G^{(0)}$, and is said to be \emph{principal} if $G_x^x = \{x\}$ for all $x \in G^{(0)}$.
+For each $x \in \G^{(0)}$, the group $\G_x^x = \{g \in \G: r(g) = s(g) = x\}$ is called the \emph{isotropy subgroup} of $\G$ at $x$.
+The groupoid $\G$ is said to be \emph{topologically principal} if the set of all $x \in \G^{(0)}$ with $\G_x^x = \{x\}$ is dense in $\G^{(0)}$, and is said to be \emph{principal} if $\G_x^x = \{x\}$ for all $x \in \G^{(0)}$.

-We write $C_r^*(G,\Sigma)$ for the reduced C$^*$-algebra of the étale groupoid $G$ with twist $\Sigma$ (see \cite[Section 4]{renault2008cartan} for details of the construction).
+We write $C_r^*(\G,\Sigma)$ for the reduced C$^*$-algebra of the étale groupoid $\G$ with twist $\Sigma$ (see \cite[Section 4]{renault2008cartan} for details of the construction).
 Building on work of Kumjian (\cite{kumjian1986c}), Renault established a 1-to-1 correspondence between Cartan subalgebras and twisted étale groupoids.
 The following theorem summarises \cite[Theorems 5.2 and 5.9]{renault2008cartan} and \cite[Proposition 5.11]{renault2008cartan}.

-\begin{thm}[{\cite{renault2008cartan}}] Let $G$ be a second countable, topologically principal étale groupoid $G$ and $\Sigma$ is a twist.
-Then $C_0(G^{(0)}) \subseteq C_r^*(G,\Sigma)$ is a Cartan subalgebra.
-Conversely, up to isomorphism, every Cartan subalgebra $D \subseteq A$ with $A$ separable is of this form with $(G, \Sigma)$ uniquely determined up to isomorphism.
-Moreover, under this 1-1 correspondence, $D \subseteq A$ is a C$^*$-diagonal if and only if $G$ is principal. \end{thm}
+\begin{thm}[{\cite{renault2008cartan}}] Let $\G$ be a second countable, topologically principal, étale groupoid and $\Sigma$ be a twist.
+Then $C_0(\G^{(0)}) \subseteq C_r^*(\G,\Sigma)$ is a Cartan subalgebra.
+Conversely, up to isomorphism, every Cartan subalgebra $D \subseteq A$ with $A$ separable is of this form, and the twisted étale groupoid $(\G, \Sigma)$ is uniquely determined up to isomorphism.
+Moreover, under this 1-1 correspondence, $D \subseteq A$ is a C$^*$-diagonal if and only if $\G$ is principal. \end{thm}

 A useful corollary of this 1-1 correspondence is that the minimal tensor product of Cartan subalgebras (of separable C$^*$-algebras) is again a Cartan subalgebra by considering the product groupoid (see \cite[Lemma 5.1]{barlak2017cartan}).
 As the product of principal groupoids is again principal, we see that the minimal tensor product of C$^*$-diagonals (of separable C$^*$-algebras) is again a C$^*$-diagonal.